National disaster declared after deadly floods in five provinces

-A national disaster has been declared after the recent severe weather events that have led to floods and a loss of lives.
+A national disaster has been declared after recent severe weather conditions that have led to floods and a loss of lives.

 Head of national disaster management Dr Elias Sithole said the declaration was made after he and heads of provincial disaster management assessed the magnitude and severity of the severe weather conditions from late December.